eitanf/sysconf/pubs/README.md

   2. Create a deps.R file in the same directory by copying an existing one and modifying the R libraries and versions as necessary (use `SessionInfo()` to find current versions).

   3. Run everything as root from this point.
 Start with `service docker restart`.
+If necessary, also run `docker system prune -a` to clear all caches.

-  4. In the paper's directory, run `docker build -t sysconf:tag .` (where `tag` is the appropriate paper identifier, e.g., sc21).
+  4. In the paper's directory, run `docker build -t dockeruser/sysconf:tag .` (where *tag* is the appropriate paper identifier, e.g., *whpc*).
 If you're having cache issues, you can delete it with `docker system prune -a`.

-  5. Run `docker push dockeruser/sysconf:tag`.
+  5. Run `docker login` followed by `docker push dockeruser/sysconf:tag`.

   6. Verify image is on docker.com and optionally test it by pulling it on a different computer.